Monadic Price Testing vs. Price Laddering

-Which should I use, a Monadic design or a Price Laddering technique?
+Which pricing research technique should I use, a Monadic design or a Price Laddering?

 It’s a practical question that comes up often in pricing research.
 With Monadic price testing respondents are shown (or read) a single concept, with a single price, and asked about their intentions to purchase or some similar attitude.
 When more prices need to be measured, more cells are added.